spryker/spryker-docs/docs/aop/user/intro-to-aop/aop-overview.md

 In most cases, to try an app from the AOP catalog, you do the following:

 1. In the AOP catalog, select the necessary app and connect it to your shop by clicking the **Connect app** button on the app details page.
 This takes you to the configuration page of the newly connected app.
-There you will find a link to the app provider's website in case you need to register with them.
+There you can find a link to the app provider's website in case you need to register with them.
 2. On the app provider's website, you obtain the necessary credentials.
 3. In the Spryker AOP catalog, on the selected app details page, you click **Configure** and enter the credentials obtained from the app provider.
 Here you also make necessary settings for the app.

 {% info_block infoBox "Info" %}

-Make sure you check the configuration guidelines<!---LINK--> for the app you need, as additional settings in the Back Office might be required for individual apps to run.
+Make sure you check the configuration guidelines<!---LINK--> for the app you need because additional settings in the Back Office might be required for individual apps to run.

 {% endinfo_block %}